radugeo74/esphome-sx1262/README.md

+Updated to work and compile with ESPHome 2026.7.0

 # ESPHome wM-Bus for Heltec Wireless Stick Lite V2 (SX1262)

 This project provides ESPHome support for reading **wM-Bus** meters using **SX1262** radio drivers.
 It is specifically tailored for the **Heltec Wireless Stick Lite V2** board.